VISION-SJTU/QuadMamba/README.md

 If you have any questions, please don't hesitate to contact me  (jaffe031@sjtu.edu.cn).

+You can also refer to this github repository: [QuadMamba](https://github.com/phiphiphi31/QuadMamba/tree/main).

 ## To Do List

 - [x] 2024.10 QuadMamba is accepted by NeurIPS.